halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 ![creating a flag](creating-a-flag.png)

-If this flag is a child of a parent flag representing a plan (for example, the live captioning flag is a child of the Enterprise Plan flag), there are some additional steps.
+For child flags (for example, the live captioning flag is a child of the Enterprise Plan flag), there are some additional steps.

 8. From the flag detail page, be sure you are on the "Targeting" tab.
 Under the "Prerequisites" heading, click "Add prerequisites".
 9. Choose the prerequisite flag from the "Select a flag" drop down.
 For example, if we're creating the "API access" flag from the example above, we'd choose the the "Business Plan" flag as the parent.
 10. The "Select a variation" option should be set to "true".
+This means that this flag will only return true if the parent is also true.

 In both of these cases, once the flag is saved, turn targeting on and save it.
-Having targeting turned on will allow it to target this flag to our specific segments representing our tenants, which we'll set up later in this tutorial.
+Having targeting turned on will allow us to target this flag to our specific segments representing our tenants, which we'll set up later in this tutorial.

 ![add a prerequisite](add-prerequisite.png)

 ### Creating a multi-variate feature flag

 Multi-variate flags will work differently.
 Ultimately, each segment we create will be targeted with a specific variation of the flag.
 For instance, using the prior example, a tenant on the "Pro Plan" will get a value of 3000 from the "transcription minutes" flag while a "Business Plan" tenant will get 6000.
-Because of this, these flags do not need to have a prerequisite (i.e. parent) flag set.
+This means that each multi-variate flag will be relevant to multiple plans, and thus should not have a prerequisite (i.e. parent) flag set.

 To create a multi-variate flag, begin by following steps 1 through 4 for creating a toggled feature flag and then these subsequent steps: